We consciously source materials for the contribution to a more sustainable design

 A genuine, Pachacuti Panama Hat is hand-woven from the straw known locally in Ecuador as

-Paja Toquilla, which is sustainably harvested from the leaves of Carludovica Palmata.
+Paja Toquilla.
+The straw is sustainably harvested from the leaves of Carludovica Palmata.
 The

 plant is from from the the Cyclanthaceae botanical family and grows to around 3 to 4